Epsilon User's Manual and Reference >

 Under Windows, providing a numeric argument makes this command send a

-Ctrl-Break signal instead of the usual Ctrl-C signal.
-(Under Windows
+Ctrl-Break signal instead of the usual Ctrl-c signal.
+A numeric

 The Concurrent Process